trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2015-07-01-Morning-Yoga.markdown

 ---
-title:  "Morning Yoga"
+title:  "Morning Hatha (Starts February 22)"
 categories: class
 classidentifier: morningyoga
-teacher: benvenuto
+teacher: delavega
 type: on-going
 dropins: yes
 ---
-Jump start your day with this mindful yoga practice designed to energize your body and focus your mind.
-Unify breath with movement in a practice including meditation, sun salutations, and asanas (postures).
-Props and posture options are provided, making this class accessible to varying ability levels and body types.
+Start your day with feel-good hatha yoga warm ups and poses to wake up your body mind, and spirit.
+Our practice will include hip openers, neck and shoulder openers, poses to lengthen the spine, and strengthen the core.
+Enjoy pranayama, meditation, and of course shivasana.
+Walk away feeling centered, focused, and ready to meet the day.

-Wednesday mornings, 8:30 - 10:00 AM
+Wednesday mornings, 8:30 - 9:45 AM